-Great British Rail Sale: How does this ‘half-price’ train tickets offer work?
+Half-price train tickets: How does it work and what’s the catch?

 50 per cent discount applies on a relatively narrow range of tickets

-A train tickets sale claiming to be the biggest nationwide offer of heavily discounted fares begins today, Tuesday 19 April, at 10am – with travel dates available from six days later.
+A temporary train ticket sale claiming to be the biggest nationwide offer of heavily discounted fares has begun.

 As the government and rail industry seek to boost demand after the slump caused by the pandemic, more than one million tickets are on offer in the “Great British Rail Sale”.
 But most fare types are not included.
 So what are the offers to look out for?